Educational nonprofit values outdoor classroom

 “We have lots of informal assessments now,” Bynum said, “and hope to have more structured data later in the year, too, both on academics and on healthy eating choices.”

-For more information, visit hudsonvalleyseed.org or phone 845-419-3871.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For more information, visit hudsonvalleyseed.org or phone 845-419-3871.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.